Chemical vapor infiltration: Process

 During chemical vapour infiltration, the fibrous preform is supported on a porous metallic plate through which a mixture of carrier gas along with matrix material is passed at an elevated temperature.
-The preforms can be made using yarns or woven fabrics or they can be filament-wound or braided three-dimensional shapes.
-The infiltration takes place in a reactor which is connected to an effluent-treatment plant where the gases and residual matrix material are chemically treated.
+The preforms can be made using yarns or woven fabrics, or they can be filament-wound or braided three-dimensional shapes.
+The infiltration takes place in a reactor, which is connected to an effluent-treatment plant where the gases and residual matrix material are chemically treated.
 Induction heating is used in a conventional isothermal and isobaric CVI.

 A typical demonstration of the process is shown in Figure 1.
 Here, the gases and matrix material enter the reactor from the feed system at the bottom of the reactor.
-The fibrous preform undergoes a chemical reaction at high temperature with the matrix material and thus the latter infiltrates in the fiber or preform crevices.
+The fibrous preform undergoes a chemical reaction at high temperature with the matrix material, and thus the latter infiltrates the fiber or preform crevices.

 The CVI growth mechanism is shown in Figure 2.
-Here, as the reaction between fibre surface and the matrix material takes place, a coating of matrix is formed on the fibre surface while the fibre diameter decreases.
-The unreacted reactants along with gases exit the reactor via outlet system and are transferred to an effluent treatment plant.
+Here, as the reaction between the fiber surface and the matrix material takes place, a coating of matrix is formed on the fiber surface while the fiber diameter decreases.
+The unreacted reactants, along with gases, exit the reactor via the outlet system and are transferred to an effluent treatment plant.